-Late adolescence (ages 18-21) is the period of greatest risk for developing an alcohol use disorder (AUD) (Kandel and Logan, 1984; Brown et al., 2008), which may reflect the unique neurobiology of this age group.
-The development of frontal structures implicated in self-regulation is complete around the early-to-mid twenties (Giedd, 2004; Hooper et al., 2004; Rubia et al., 2006; Eshel et al., 2007), which coincides with the decline in heavy alcohol use that typically occurs in the mid-twenties (Kandel and Logan, 1984).
-While late adolescents are widely regarded as impulsive (Chambers and Potenza, 2003; de Wit, 2009), little work to date has quantified developmental changes in impulsive decision-making from late adolescence to early adulthood.
-A recent study found a significant decline in the tendency to choose immediate ("Now") over delayed ("Later") rewards from childhood to adulthood (Olson et al., 2007), yet the differences between late adolescents and adults in Now/Later decision making remains unknown.
+Late adolescents/young adults (ages 18-23) are the group at greatest risk for developing an alcohol use disorder (AUD) (Kandel and Logan, 1984; Brown et al., 2008), possibly due in part to their greater impulsiveness.
+The decline in heavy alcohol use that typically occurs in the mid-twenties may reflect a maturational process (Kandel and Logan, 1984), as the structural development of frontal structures implicated in self-regulation is complete around the early-tomid twenties (Giedd, 2004; Hooper et al., 2004; Rubia et al., 2006; Eshel et al., 2007).
+Furthermore, recent work suggests that adolescents (mean age: ~16) are more sensitive to appetitive cues than are adults (mean age: ~24) due, perhaps, to increased activity in the ventral striatum (Somerville et al., 2010).
+Moreover, adolescents may be more sensitive to immediate over long-term gains due to earlier maturation of subcortical structures (striatum, nucleus accumbens) relative to frontal structures over this period of development (Galvan et al., 2006; Somerville and Casey, 2010).
+While late adolescents are widely regarded as impulsive (Chambers and Potenza, 2003; de Wit, 2009), little work to date has used quantitative, objective measures of impulsiveness, such as those yielded by delay-discounting tasks, to assess developmental changes from late adolescence to early adulthood, particularly between the ages of 20 and 30.
+One recent study reports a significant decline from childhood to adulthood in the tendency to choose immediate ("Now") over delayed ("Later") rewards (Olson et al., 2007), yet the differences between late adolescents and adults in Now/Later decision making remained unexplored.
 We addressed this gap using a delay discounting task optimized for neuroimaging and known to engage the frontal lobes (Boettiger et al., 2007).
-Our preliminary data (see Approach) show that late adolescents choose Now over Later significantly more often than do adults: this agerelated decrease is not observed in heavy drinking males.
+Our preliminary data (see Approach) show that late adolescents (ages 18-23) choose Now over Later significantly more often than do adults (ages 25-40); this age-related decrease in impulsive choice is less pronounced in heavy drinking adults.
 We now propose to investigate the neurobiological bases of these behavioral differences.
-The proposed studies will provide a better understanding of the developmental changes that occur in brain areas governing Now/Later decision making and will determine whether future prospective studies of the impact of drinking on late-adolescent brain development are warranted.
+The proposed studies will provide a better understanding of the developmental changes that occur in brain areas governing Now/Later decision making and will inform future prospective studies of the impact of drinking on late-adolescent/early adult brain development.

-The long-term goal of this line of research is to ascertain the nature of late adolescent changes in the structure and function of frontal circuits engaged during Now/Later decision making and whether alcohol abuse disturbs these changes.
-The overall objective of this application is to use neuroimaging to compare the brain areas engaged during Now/Later decision-making between late adolescents and adults, and to determine whether heavy alcohol use is associated with abnormalities in observed age-related differences in these neural circuits.
-Our central hypothesis is that immaturity in frontal circuits and relatively increased signaling in subcortical structures promote impulsive decision making in late adolescents.
-In addition, we hypothesize that the brains of heavy drinking adults will display structural and functional similarities to those of late adolescents, suggesting that heavy drinking is associated with impaired development of frontal brain structures that govern decision making.
+The long-term goal of this line of research is to ascertain the nature of late adolescent changes in the function of frontal circuits engaged during Now/Later decision making and whether heavy alcohol use is associated with perturbations in such changes.
+The overall objective of this application is to use fMRI to compare the brain areas engaged during Now/Later decision-making between late adolescents and adults, and to determine whether heavy alcohol use is associated with abnormalities in normal age-related differences in these neural circuits.
+Our central hypothesis is that immaturity in frontal circuit function and increased relative signaling in striato-limbic subcortical structures promote impulsive decision making in late adolescents.
+In addition, we hypothesize that the brains of heavy drinking adults will display functional similarities to those of late adolescents, suggesting that heavy drinking is associated with impaired development of frontal brain structures, which may promote impulsive decision making.
 We will test our central hypothesis by pursuing the following specific aims:

 Aim 1.
-Indentify functional differences in frontostriatal circuits associated with Now versus Later decision making differences in late adolescents versus adults.
+Indentify functional differences in frontostriatal circuits associated with Now/Later decision making in late adolescents versus adults.